 “If I have to just subsist on social security at that point, so be it.”

 One more counter-argument to my reckless advice: You need some worst-case planning for the possibility of being physically incapable of working.
 Well, you can certainly factor that in to your target net worth.
 On the other hand, if I’m so disabled that I can’t work, I probably can’t enjoy much either.
 If I have to just subsist on social security at that point, so be it.
 Not that subsisting on social security while too disabled to work is any fun, but it’s both unlikely and extremely costly to guarantee against.

 As far as I can tell, the reasons people obsess over large retirement nest eggs are the following:

 - Their sense of self-worth is tied up with their bank balance.

-- They’re altruists with high value for leaving money for their heirs.
+- They’re altruists with high value for leaving money for others (perhaps their heirs).